unionlabs/union/site/src/routes/blog/ics20-transfers-to-ethereum/+page.md

 - [Voyager](https://docs.union.build/architecture/voyager) is observing events and constructing packets.
 - [Galois](https://docs.union.build/architecture/galois) generates a zero-knowledge proof.

-When the transaction is received, the funds are locked in a vault, ensuring the tokens on Sepolia are always backed one-to-one on.
+When the transaction is received, the funds are locked in a vault, ensuring the tokens on Sepolia are always backed one-to-one.
 Since Union has rapid finality and proof generation, the transfer from Union to Sepolia will be quite fast.

 On our testnet, `Galois` is running on relatively simple infrastructure.
 This means proof generation is relatively slow.
-Proof generation becomes close to instant on 128 core machines.
+Proof generation becomes close to instant on 128-core machines.
 On mainnet, relayers with fast proving speeds will outcompete slow relayers and generate significantly more fees.
 This market dynamic optimizes our infrastructure.

 On Sepolia, the zero-knowledge proof is verified inside the IBC contract stack.
-This verification is necessary to update the Union light client.
+This verification is necessary to update the Union Light client.
 After successful verification, an ERC-20 token representing $UNO is transferred to your wallet.

 <TransferUnoToEthereumStatus/>